pe1uca/xExtension-RateLimiter/README.md

 - SQLite3 module for PHP (If you're using the docker deploy this should be already sorted out for you)
 - FreshRSS 1.25.0 (for older versions check the branch `pre-1.25`)
+- User running FreshRSS should have write permissions to this extension's folder
+  `chown -R www-data:www-data /var/www/FreshRSS/extensions/xExtension-RateLimiter/`

 It is adviced to configure [automatic feed updating](https://freshrss.github.io/FreshRSS/en/admins/08_FeedUpdates.html) with a frequency of at most the configured rate limit window.
 For a docker deploy you'll need to use [CRON_MIN](https://github.com/FreshRSS/FreshRSS/blob/edge/Docker/README.md#cron-job-to-automatically-refresh-feeds) environment variable.